 When investors think about mining in Europe, they will most likely end up with an image of gold or silver mines in the Middle Ages when those particular commodities were used as currency.
-Globex Mining Enterprises Inc. (TSX:GMX – $0.52 & OTCQX:GLBXF – $0.44 & Fra:G1MN – €0.36) on other hand sees a 21st century investment opportunity.
+Globex Mining Enterprises Inc. (TSX:GMX – $0.52 & OTCQX:GLBXF – $0.44 & Fra:G1MN – €0.36) on the other hand sees a 21st century investment opportunity.

-Just this week, this predominantly North America focused exploration and development project generator announced that it acquired a 5-year exploratory license for a major silver mining district in the state of Saxony in Germany (see location map at bottom).
+Just this week, the predominantly North America focused exploration and development project generator announced that it acquired a 5-year exploratory license for a major silver mining district in the state of Saxony in Germany (see location map at bottom).

 The area, connected to the well-known Freiberg Mining Field, is roughly 164 square kilometers large and consists of numerous previously active mining projects, with some dating back to the 12th century.
 Throughout its history, one particular area called Bräunsdorf (see image below), has yielded at least 882 tonnes of silver (worth more than US $500 million at current prices) at high-grades and relatively shallow levels.